csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

     * Task document: A shared google doc, to keep up with who does what.
 Every team member's name is present on the "Task Document" and their to-dos/tasks are listed under their name.
 Tasks that should be prioritized are marked with an asterisk.
 Tasks of utmost importance and priority will be marked with multiple asterisks.

-* Further explanation on how forementioned artifacts are used:
+* Further explanation on how aforementioned artifacts are used:

     * Tasks are assigned to team members based on a team member's agenda (what they want to do) and experience.
 Discussions on who does what occurs during the work allocation/reallocation period in weekly meetings as well as ad hoc meetings.
 All discussions are recorded in the meeting minutes.
 Tasks are recorded on the  Task Document as they are assigned.